seapagan/update_repo/WEBSITE.md

 $ npm run build
 ```

-This will then present a minimized bersion (along with a CNAME file) suitable for running under Githun Pages.
+This will then present a minimized version (along with a CNAME file) suitable for running under Github Pages.
 Simply pushing this to Github will update the Website automatically.

 ### **There is still some work to do on the website, mainly getting the Mustache scripts working again.**